 This plan of study uses conceptual learning strategies and includes self-directed online modules supported by interactive e-learning.
 Discussion boards and case studies mirror the uniqueness of critical care paramedic practice.
 A study schedule and regular communication with faculty will keep you on track with your studies.
 Group discussion, either face-to-face or via web conferencing, along with skills and simulation sessions are woven throughout the program.
 Clinical learning will be supported by a designated preceptor who will supervise the clinical experience under the guidance of the CCPP faculty.

-Learners will spend half of each work week studying, including approximately 2 to 3 hours per day reading, along with other learning activities.
-The rest of the week is spent in the practice environment supporting organizational needs in delivering care as employees of sponsoring agencies.
-Travel to Halifax will be required for classroom, skills, and simulation sessions.
+Learners will spend two weeks in the learning environment, including approximately 2 to 3 hours per day reading, along with other synchronous and asynchronous learning activities.
+The following two weeks will be in the learner's sponsored practice environment (Nova Scotia Health Emergency Department or EHS LifeFlight).
+There is an expectation that learners will continue to read and participate asynchronously when they are scheduled for their two weeks of practice.
+During the two weeks of learning, travel to Halifax will be required for classroom, skills, and simulation sessions.
 While every effort is made to provide required clinical learning experiences at the site closest to the learner’s home, travel may be required.

 Learners will be required to be self-starters and disciplined in preparing for in-person sessions.
 This represents a general timeline for the program.
-The exact delivery modul may vary between offerings.
+The exact delivery model may vary between offerings.

 The program is spread over two terms, with two high-stakes examinations per term.
 Learners will gain knowledge and develop practical expertise in various procedural skills through practice opportunities such as task trainers, skills labs, and cadaveric sessions.